mikera/vectorz/README.md

  - Vector operations are generally not thread safe, by design
  - Concrete classes are generally final

-If you have a common case that isn't yet well optimised then please post an issue - the aim is to make all common operations as efficient as they can feasibly be on the JVM.
+If you have a use case that isn't yet well optimised then please post an issue - the aim is to make all common operations as efficient as possible.